 Fall back asleep for an hour longer.
 Thaaaaat’s better.

 I spend the morning listening to the songs I’ve been missing, while loosely checking some phone messages and picking aimlessly through a bowl of mixed nuts.

 I wash a few dishes to feel productive, overlook the laundry hampers because: tomorrow.

 I take another glorious shower (that’s two showers back-to-back, to be clear) that is everything a good shower should be: hot, steamy, and unbelievably long.
 I include a deep hair conditioning mask, and cleanse my face slowly.
 Afterwards, I try all the Khiel’s cream samples they’re always giving me.

 This is (of course) followed by a late wake n’ bake.

 I do a lazy version of yoga (basic stretching) in high-rise jeans, because I’m already dressed and too slow to get into gear and lay out a mat.
 (S/O to Citizens for the softness).

 I decide I should probably eat.

-On the way to my all-time favorite diner, OK OK, I stop at Loblaw’s for Milk and Diapers, because: #momlife.
+On the way to my all-time favorite diner, I stop at the pharmacy for milk and diapers because: #momlife.
 The Byrds are on the radio when I park outside the diner, and I skip hop in to find a seat along the bar.
 I sit there with a blank mind, and start to rummage through a left over weekend paper.

-The Greek owner asks me where my “possey’s” at…
+The adorable Greek owner asks me where my “posse’s” at…

 “I got rid of them.”